 Identified Need Personnel Required at the IEP Meeting Action to be Taken Bus Aide IEP Team Document the information supporting need for bus aide, such as the student: Uses a wheelchair or walker to ambulate; Has a documented medical condition that requires constant monitoring by a delegated care aide or another adult other than a nurse; Has demonstrated a pattern of behavior that is considered dangerous to self or others while traveling to and from school, and/or requires adult supervision; Requires a car seat, harness, use of a wheelchair lift; or Travels with oxygen as required by a doctor's order.
 Nurse on the Bus CPS CSN Participate and review documentation of the student's medical needs.
 Air Conditioning CPS CSN Participate and review documentation of the student's medical needs.
-Preschool Student Pick-Up/Drop-Off Location Other than Home IEP Team Document the location and provide the parent the Day/Child-Care Stop Change Request for Students with Disabilities form 41 so that it can be completed and sent to the CPS - Student Transportation Services Department.
-Presence of Adult at Drop-Off Location Not Required 42 Parent/guardian Document in writing the preference for a student who is in the 6th grade or higher.
+Preschool Student Pick-Up/Drop-Off Location Other than Home IEP Team Document the location in the IEP, complete the Stop Change Request for Eligible Preschool Students with Disabilities form, and submit the form to the CPS - Student Transportation Services Department.
+Presence of Adult at Drop-Off Location Not Required 55 Parent/guardian Document in writing the preference for a student who is in the 6th grade or higher.
 IEP Team Approve documentation showing that, in light of factors such as the student's age and disability, the student has demonstrated the necessary maturity and ability to be dropped off without a receiving adult.
 Other (Medical) CPS CSN Review the documented basis of student need and note agreement with recommendation of other team members.